thoughtram/blog/_posts/2017-05-05-announcing-angular-master-class-in-denmark.md

 <img src="/images/foss-analytics-a-s-office.jpg" alt="Foss Office Building Hillerød">

-The event takes place on the **20th to 22th March 2017 at Foss** in Hillerød about 35 km out of Copenhagen.
+The event takes place on the **20th to 22th June 2017 at Foss** in Hillerød about 35 km out of Copenhagen.
 We couldn't be happier to have [Foss](http://foss.dk) as a strong partner to help us bring our famous training to Denmark.

 We will have three (3) days of fun and learning the ins and outs of Angular including things like